API reference¶

 Default (everywhere=False) checks <>P — eventually P on every run from an initial

-state. everywhere=True checks []<>P — always eventually P, i.e. from EVERY reachable
+state. everywhere=True checks []<>P — on every run, always eventually P: past any

 Use everywhere=True for convergence/recurrence properties whose model may start already